 - Accuracy of Geocast Delivery [17]: Accuracy of geocast delivery is defined as the ratio of the number of group members that actually receive the geocast packet, and the number of group members which were in the geocast region at the time when the geocast delivery was initiated.
 In our simulation results, we report the average accuracy over all the geocasts performed during the simulation. - Overhead of Geocast Delivery [17]: The overhead is measured in terms of the number of geocast packets received by the nodes the number of geocast packets received by nodes is different from number of geocast packets sent, because a single broadcast of a geocast data packet by some node is received by all its neighbors.
 Specifically, the measures of overhead we use is the average number of packets and average number of bytes received by each node per geocast.
-This is calculated by dividing the total number of packets or total number of bytes received by all nodes (over a simulation run) by the number of geocasts performed, and also by the number of nodes in the system.
-In the pure geocast flooding and LBM scheme, the overhead is due to only data packet, but in GeoTORA it can be due to data as well as control packets.
+This is calculated by dividing the total number of packets or total number of bytes received by all nodes (over a simulation run) by the number of geocast flooding and LBM scheme, the overhead is due to only data packet, but in GeoTORA it can be due to data as well as control packets.